alphagov/govwifi_eapoltest/README.md

 ## Matchers

-The gem also provides a set of RSpec matchers to make facilitate testing.
+The gem also provides a set of RSpec matchers to facilitate testing.

 ```ruby
 expect(output).to use_tls_version_1_0